 Many commonly known spirituals today have come down to us from a collection of songs gathered by a white scholar during his visits to African American communities near Charleston, South Carolina, and published under the title Slave Songs of the United States in 1867.

 While "Motherless Child" was not part of Slave Songs, a printed score of the song was available in print as early as 1899.
 When Gershwin and Heyward spent time in South Carolina to create Porgy, or perhaps even before, they could've encountered "Motherless Child."

 The melody of the first printed version of "Motherless Child" only bears superficial similarities to "Summertime."
 The most significant difference is the key.
 "Summertime" sounds dark and doleful, in part, because it's in a minor key.
 This printed version of "Motherless Child" is in a major mode (with a few blue notes thrown in at the end).

 Of course, spirituals exist in countless versions.
 By the time that Gershwin and Heyward were doing their research for Porgy in South Carolina, "Motherless Child" had changed into something decidedly different.

 Paul Robeson, the great singer, actor, and civil rights activist, recorded the song in the 1930s.
 In his version, we could easily replace the words to "Motherless Child" with those to "Summertime" to hear how the original tune was subtly changed.

-After the premiere of Porgy, it didn’t take too long for folks to catch on to the similarities between “Summertime,” which quickly became a standard, and “Motherless Child.”
-The incomparable Mahalia Jackson apprehended on the connection and even recorded the two songs together as a medley:
+After the premiere of Porgy, it didn't take too long for folks to catch on to the similarities between "Summertime," which quickly became a standard, and "Motherless Child."
+The incomparable Mahalia Jackson caught on to the connection and even recorded the two songs together as a medley: